Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @note
 In the broader context of this library, the niche model lacks a specific definition as it relies on the preferences and requirements of individual users.
 What we can understand is that it involves some combination of spatial and temporal factors that are closely intertwined with the demographic process.
-This justifies the need for a highly adaptable approach to representing the concept of niche, as it is bound to vary depending on the specific species, population, or geographic area under study.
+This justifies the need for a highly adaptable approach for representing the concept of niche, as it is bound to vary depending on the specific species, population, or geographic area under study.

-Given this understanding, the primary goal of this library is to provide users with a user-friendly means to effectively combine geospatial and temporal elements.
+Given this understanding, the primary goal of **Quetzal** is to provide users with `quetzal::expressive`, a user-friendly means to effectively combine geospatial and temporal elements.
 This enables users to establish meaningful mathematical connections between a diverse and heterogeneous landscape and the underlying demographic processes, based on their own perspectives and preferences.
+Generally speaking, users will want to use `quetzal::expressive` to mathematically compose spatio-temporal expressions with a signature `double (location_type, time_type)` until they reach a satisfying definition of the local demographic parameter of interest.

 # Mathematical composition in C++